Skip to main content

 The College offers a Music Academy that embraces students’ passion and commitment to extend their skills in Music.
 Students in the Music Academy have the desire and commitment to improving in all aspects of their musicality, developing their music theory and performance and ensemble skills to excel within the music industry.
 They proudly represent Ashdale Secondary College and are positive ambassadors for the Academy and the College.

-We aim to provide an avenue for your child to achieve excellence in all areas of Music, including written, composition and performance, with a focus on their chosen instrument or voice.
+We aim to provide an avenue for your child to achieve excellence in all areas of music, including writing, composition, and performance, with a focus on their chosen instrument or voice.
 Students within the Academy will have two sessions of class music each week, a weekly instrument/voice lesson through IMSS (Instrumental Music School Services) or their private tutor, and will participate in at least one school ensemble suitable for their

 instrument/voice.

-The focus of the Music Academy is not only on performance skills but the development of social and interpersonal skills, leadership skills, and a sense of belonging to the Ashdale Community.
+The Music Academy focuses not only on performance skills but the development of social and interpersonal skills, leadership skills, and a sense of belonging to the Ashdale Community.
 Students will have numerous performance opportunities throughout the program, including school services and assemblies, lunchtime concerts, mid-year and end-of-year concerts, community performances, external competitions, and adjudicated festivals.

 If students continue into Senior School, they will complete the nationally recognised qualification of a Certificate II in Music Industry (Year 11 and 12 – 2 years) with a focus on Performance.

-All students enrolled in the College’s Music Academy will be required to learn an instrument or voice, either privately or through the school.
-Instrumental and voice lessons are run in conjunction with ASC Music Department and Instrumental Music School Services (IMSS).
+All students enrolled in the College’s Music Academy are required to learn an instrument or voice, either privately or through the school.
+Instrumental and voice lessons are run in conjunction with the ASC Music Department and Instrumental Music School Services (IMSS).

 Instrumental Music School Services (IMSS)